espocrm/documentation/docs/administration/websocket.md

 ## SSL support

-You need to set up a proxy that will forward SSL request to our websocket server and vice-versa.
+You need to set up a proxy that will forward SSL requests to our websocket server and vice-versa.

 ### Apache

-You need to have proxy and proxy_wstunnel modules installed.
+You need to have *proxy* and *proxy_wstunnel* modules installed.

 ```
 sudo a2enmod proxy
 sudo a2enmod proxy_wstunnel
 ```

-In your apache config inside VirtualHost section for SSL (`<VirtualHost _default_:443>`) add the following:
+In your Apache config inside the *VirtualHost* section for SSL (`<VirtualHost _default_:443>`), add the following:

 ```
     <IfModule proxy_module>